fieldtrip/website/workshop/leuven2019.md

 {% include markup/info %}
 Thus far we only created a BEM volume conduction model.
 To create a FEM volume conduction model use the same steps as beforehand.
+{% include markup/end %}
-Change Step 6 into
+Change Step 5 into

   cfg=[];
   cfg.tissue={'brain','skull','scalp'};
   cfg.method='hexahedral';
   mesh_fem=ft_prepare_mesh(cfg,mri_segmented_3_compartment);

-  and Step 7 into
+and Step 6 into

   cfg        = [];
   cfg.method ='simbio'; % Unfortunately this is not available on Windows. headmodel_bem       = ft_prepare_headmodel(cfg, mesh_bem);

-{% include markup/end %}

 #### Exercise 2

 {% include markup/info %}
-You can also find the file 'AVG14-0Years3T_segmented_BEM3.mat'.
-This a segmentation provided by alongside the MRI.
-Create a head model from this segmentation.
+You can also find the segmentation 'AVG14-0Years3T_segmented_BEM3.mat' to create a head model.
+This a segmentation is processed version of a segmentation provided by alongside the MRI in the Neurodevelopmental MRI Database from the [John E. Richards Lab]((https://jerlab.sc.edu)).
+The segmentation was already preprocessed with the Steps 1-4.
 {% include markup/end %}

 ## Summary and Comments

 This tutorial was about the computation of leadfields that could be feed into the inverse problem.

+## Further reading
+Another interesting data base to consider for volume conduction modeling for infants is the [Pediatric Head Modeling Project]((https://www.pedeheadmod.net/)).

+For acquisition of electrode positions we can also suggest:
+{% include seealso tag1="electrode" %}

+For head model creation we also suggest following tutorials:
+{% include seealso tag1="headmodel" %}

 -----
-This tutorial was last tested on 27-08-2017 by Maria Carla Piastra on Ubuntu, Matlab 2015b.
+This tutorial was last tested on 04-01-2019 by Simon Homölle on Windows 10, Matlab 2018a.